Craig-Codes/Early_Education_Department_App/README.md

   * Schedule - A daily schedule taking in data input by a teacher.
 Students can view their schedule, or edit it if required.

 This prototype app allowed me to practice the fundamentals of the Python language, focusing on creating clean modular code.
 I was able to further develop my Object Orientate Programming principles, whilst focusing on data structures.

+# Setup
+To run the project, fork this repository and run the main.py file.
+Due to some of the ASCII code titles used to make the app more visually apealing to children, the project works best when opened from pyCharm or the terminal.
+IDLE and VSCode do not read some the the icons correctly.